dashbird/site/content/docs/user-guide/faq.md

 ## 1. How to set up Dashbird?
 Setting up Dashbird takes under 5 minutes and requires no code changes.

-To start, [sign up](/signup) and follow the on-screen instructions linking your AWS account with Dashbirds.
+To start, [sign up](/signup) and follow the on-screen instructions to link your AWS account with Dashbird.

 Full instructions can be found [here](/docs/user-guide/get-started).